Different versions of soft-photon theorems exemplified at leading and next-to-leading terms for pion-pion and pion-proton scattering: Introduction

+In our paper we use the following theoretical framework for the calculations.
+We consider the reactions \er{100}--\er{2} in QCD plus leading order in electromagnetism.
+We use only exact Quantum Field Theory (QFT) methods in this framework: \begin{itemize} \item energy-momentum conservation, \item gauge invariance, \item parity ($P$), charge conjugation ($C$), and time-reversal ($T$) invariance,\item the generalized Ward identity for the pion and the proton fields, which in QCD are composite local fields, \item analyticity properties of amplitudes, in particular the Landau conditions. \end{itemize}

-Coming now to the reactions \er{1} and \er{2} it turned out that the evaluation of the $\omega^{0}$ term for the amplitude of~\er{2} involved a lengthy and complex analysis.
-Therefore, we present in this Letter the basic ingredients of the calculation and the results.
-All details can be found in the companion paper \cite{13}.
+It turned out that the evaluation of the $\omega^{0}$ term for the amplitude of~\er{2} involved a lengthy and complex analysis.
+Therefore, we present in this paper only the basic ingredients of the calculation and the results.
+All details can be found in the companion paper \cite{Lebiedowicz:2023mlz}.